Jörð: Scholarly reception

 According to philologist Rudolf Simek, Jörð is "[a]n Æsir goddess, even though she is also called a giantess".
 Simek highlights parallels between Thor and the Vedic deity Indra: "Just as Thor's counterpart in Indian mythology, Indra, is begotten by the god of the heavens Dyaus and the Earth, so Thor is also the son of the Earth, just like the proto-ancestor Tuisto ... ".

 According to folklorist John Lindow, "Jörd must have been a giantess in the beginning.
 If so, Odin’s marriage (or, more likely, sexual relationship outside marriage, perhaps not even a willing one on her part) to Jörd should be regarded as parallel to his other strategically minded relationships with giantesses."

 Philologist Haukur Thorgeirsson points out that the four manuscripts of Gylfaginning vary in their descriptions of the family relations between Nótt, Jörð, Dagr, and Dellingr.
-In other words, depending on the manuscript, either Jörð or Nótt is the mother of Dagr and partner of Dellingr.
+Depending on the manuscript, either Jörð or Nótt is the mother of Dagr and partner of Dellingr.
 Haukur details that "the oldest manuscript, U, offers a version where Jǫrð is the wife of Dellingr and the mother of Dagr while the other manuscripts, R, W and T, cast Nótt in the role of Dellingr's wife and Dagr's mother", and argues that "the version in U came about accidentally when the writer of U or its antecedent shortened a text similar to that in RWT.
 The results of this accident made their way into the Icelandic poetic tradition".

-Some 19th-century scholars proposed that Thor's brother Meili's should be understood as the son of Jörð.
+Some 19th-century scholars proposed that Thor's brother Meili should be understood as the son of Jörð.